gabryuri/clinical_trials/README.md

 - running dbt models separately instead of a `dbt run` command
   - This could be done using the dbt manifest.json that has the solved dependencies between models, making each one a task
 - Decoupling Airflow Scheduling with the actual execution environment
-  - Kubernetes or ECS operators would be a good choice
+  - Kubernetes or ECS operators would be a good choice instead of PythonOperator
 - Using another database (here, DuckDB is used only for practice purposes)
 - Improving the flexibility of the .yaml templates by adding more parameters
 - The LLM API code is ad-hoc and should be refactored into something generic that can be used for other purposes.